 - Introduced the Psychoactive Substances Act, which promotes an innovative, world-first approach to the regulation and control of psychoactive substances

-- Completed the first major review of New Zealand Fire Services since the 1940s, expected to lead to major changes by 2017
+- Completed the first major review of New Zealand Fire Services since the 1940s, leading to the creation of Fire & Emergency New Zealand in 2017

 - Increased the duration of a New Zealand passport from 5 years to 10 years by late 2015